Brett Van Blankers

 Brett Van Blankers (born April 11, 1987) is a Canadian racing driver from New Westminster, British Columbia.

 After karting, Van Blankers moved to Formula Renault 1600 in 2004.
 In 2005 he competed in FR1600 and the Formula TR 2000 Pro Series finishing 7th in points.
-In 2006 he competed in 9 Indy Pro Series races for Brian Stewart Racing with a best finish of 7th at Watkins Glen International.
-He finished 9th in points.
-He has not participated in a professional race since and now operates an excavator for his family's demolition business in Vancouver.
+In 2006, he competed in nine Indy Pro Series races for Brian Stewart Racing with a best finish of seventh at Watkins Glen International.
+He finished ninth in points.
+He stopped competing ever since, except for a one-off outing at the 24 Hours of Daytona in 2012 and some hillclimb racing.
+He now operates an excavator for his family's demolition business in Vancouver.